Dividends. Not Price Chasing.

 Before this, I built the software that traders use to make decisions.
 Analytical tools, backtesting systems, the kind of work where you learn to think in data and probabilities.
 That background shapes how I evaluate dividend-paying companies for this portfolio.
 When you email or call, I'm the one who replies.

 NarStar registered in Utah in January 2026.
 I don’t have years of client results to point to yet.
-What I do have is my registration, my disclosures, and the fact that your money sits at Interactive Brokers in your name, not mine.
-Any remaining conflicts of interest are described in my Form ADV Part 2A.
+What I do have is my registration, my disclosures, and the fact that your money sits at Interactive Brokers (opens in new tab) in your name, not mine.
+Any remaining conflicts of interest are described in my Form ADV Part 2A (opens in new tab).

 Want to talk?
-Send me a message →
+Send me a message

 Interested in the Income Portfolio?